abrookins/andrewbrookins.com/_posts/2020-02-17-hunting-ghosts.md

 TODO: Describe equipment more.

 The investigator from the parking lot -- let's call him Dale -- showed me around the rest of the suite.
 In one room, they had stacked various cameras, tripods, and electro-magnetic-field (EMF) sensors.
 In another room, a second investigator sat with headphones, listening to a digital audio recorder.
 Various microphones lay on the floor.

-"Mike," he said, shaking my hand.
+"Matt," he said, shaking my hand.

 I gave him my name.

 He grinned.
 "You should hear this."

-He took off the headphones and offered them to me.
+He took off his headphones and offered them to me.

 Until this point, I had wondered if I could go the whole night without entering into this reality.
 Everyone in the room be­lieved in the existence and current presence of ghosts.
-They had invited me in in to participate, and what were they going to get in return?
+They had invited me to participate.
+What were they going to get in return?

-Equipment lay all around me, prepared to record facts about the unseen world.
-Would my skepticism ground the current, completing a circuit with another dimension, or would I be more like a resistor dampening the effects?
+Would my skepticism act as a ground to that current, completing a circuit with another dimension?
+Or would I resist?

+---

+Parapsychologists, paranormal investigators, and -- to use a more casual moniker -- ghost hunters often make audio recordings during an investigation.

+Recording audio ghost phenomena dates back to the early 20th century.
+The psychologist Konstantin Raudive popularized it with his 1968 book _Breakthrough: An Amazing Experiment in Electronic Communication with the Dead_.

+What do these recordings actually capture?
+Typically, hours of static.
+When that static includes noises that a listener identifies as language, a paranormal investigator would consider that portion of the recording "electronic voice phenomena" (EVP).
+In other words, the voice of a ghost.

+TODO: EVP example recording.
+With spectrogram if possible.

+When I donned Matt's head phones, I didn't know any of this.
+Cosmic static flooded my ears.
+He guided me to a laptop and pointed at a spectrogram.
+As his finger traced a black arc, I thought I heard breathing.